luckyowl20/csci3308_group_project/Milestones/lab11-TestingMilestone.md

   2. Opens Edit Profile modal, searches for a different song, and selects it.
   3. Saves the form.
 - **Expected Result:** Spotify iframe updates to the new song after saving.
-- **Actual Result:** : The user is able to change their previsouly selected track to any track they choose so this test does pass.
+- **Actual Result:** The user is able to change their previously selected track to any track they choose so this test does pass.

 ---